griffithlab/civic-docs/docs/curating/assertions.rst

 Thoroughly evaluated Assertions can have a Significance of Variant of Unknown Significance (VUS) using ACMG-AMP criteria.
 This permits other users to quickly re-evaluate this variant in the context of new evidence, potentially leading to reclassification, but reducing future curation burden if the variant is observed again.

+Note that currently ACMG/AMP criteria apply to simple (single variant) Molecular Profiles.
+Multiple ACMG criteria are not forumlated for groups of co-occuring variants accross different genes.
+For example PM1 (Located in a mutational hot spot and/or critical and well-established functional domain) is not clear wether this would be required of one or all of the variant members of a complex MP.
+PP1 (Cosegregation with disease in multiple affected family members in a gene definitively known to cause the disease) is also clearly not defined for combinations of varinats.
+Therefore, the Predisposing Assertion should only be forumlated for simple Molecular Profiles.

 Oncogenic Assertions
 ~~~~~~~~~~~~~~~~~~~~